 For fall break one year, we headed to a very non-traditional place for a bit of rest and relaxation...
 North Dakota to visit Katie, who blogs over at Pinke Post.
 Since we blog about food a lot, we decided to cook together.
 Our first meal was going to be one with a "spooky" theme, thanks to a little help from the Gooseberry Patch Halloween Bookazine.
 And we started with the Don't Be Chicken Chili.

 And because we both can't help ourselves, we tinkered a bit with the recipe.
 It isn't because something is wrong with the recipe.
 It is mainly because we just have our own personal spin we feel we have to add to everything we cook.

-So, we just jumped in chopping and dicing.
+So, we just jumped into the chopping and dicing all the vegetables.
 I took on the onions.
-Tears began to start running rather quickly.
+Tears began to start running relatively quickly.
 Katie shared her two solutions with me.
-First, her onion cutting glasses.
+First, her onion-cutting glasses.

 And the other is one of my favorite kitchen tools.
 I was gleeful when she pulled it out.

 The first half of the onion I chopped by hand is more prominent, while the onions chopped by the Pampered Chef Chopper are much more finely diced.

 We put about a tablespoon of oil down in a large skillet followed by a pound of chicken tenders, and then topped it off with the diced onion.